evanpurkhiser/CS-Matrix-Multiplication/report/report.md

 | Fastest  | 51862692 | 51924947 | 51642729 | 096682117 |

-As we can see from the results, all of the block sizes seem to be fairly close in size, the outlier being the 2048 block size.
+As we can see from the results, all of the block sizes seem to be fairly close in speed, the outlier being the 2048 block size.
 In general the first 3 block sizes took ~53 seconds to complete, while the 2048 block size calculation took nearly 2 minutes to complete.
 Let's take a look at why it turned out like that.